Diazalfiari/birthday-wishes/README.md

    - Set up and deploy?
 Y
    - Which scope? (pilih account Anda)
    - Link to existing project?
 N
-   - What's your project's name? davina-birthday
+   - What's your project's name? birthday
    - In which directory is your code located? ./

 ### Metode 3: Drag & Drop Deploy